Strategic Pillars

 Why should you dedicate time and energy to discover you strategic pillars?
 Because at the heart of every inspiring organization is a clear sense of purpose – a ‘why.’
 This purpose drives you, and you strategic pillars are a key part of the roadmap that guides you towards it.
 They represent the key areas that we must excel in to make your vision a reality.

-But to identify these pillars, you need to do the necessary work.
+But to identify these pillars, you need to do the necessary work – either internally or using an OKR strategy consultant.
 It requires a deep understanding of your purpose, your vision, your customers, and your competitive landscape.
 It demands that you ask challenging questions and make difficult decisions.

 Once you identified these strategic pillars, you must focus your resources towards them.
 You must choose your battles wisely, concentrating your efforts where we can make the most significant impact.
 This focus allows you to serve our customers better than your competitors and move towards your vision more effectively.